teorth/equational_theories/CONTRIBUTING.md

 2. A contributor can lay claim to a task by commenting `claim` in the corresponding github issue.
 A user who wishes to drop their claim can comment `disclaim` on the issue.
 3. If there is no other user assigned to the task, the user gets assigned to the issue.
 A `claim`ed issue moves to the `Claimed Tasks` column of the dashboard.
    * If you wish to give up on a task, please comment `disclaim` on it.
 This allows others to `claim` it.
 Only one github user can claim a task at a time.
-5. The user creates a PR to solve the task and then comments "propose PR #xyz" under the issue.
+5. The user creates a PR to solve the task and then comments `propose PR #xyz` under the issue.
 If the issue is already assigned to them, their PR is now linked to the issue.
 The PR now moves to the `In Progress` column of the dashboard and is shown with the linked PR.
 6. To withdraw their PR, a user can comment `withdraw PR #xyz`.
 The task moves to the `Claimed Tasks` column and the user remains assigned to the Github issue.
      * **Important**: If you wish to propose a different PR, the user needs to first withdraw their previous PR (step 6) in one comment.
 In a subsequent comment, they may propose the new PR (as in step 4).
 8. Upon finishing the PR, the user may comment `awaiting-review` on the PR which is shown in the task view of the dashboard against the PR.